 Minority Rule in Appointments

 However, another significant problem with the view that the Court indirectly reflects the political views of the public is that this argument assumes that the presidency and the Senate are actually representative of the majority of the American people – something we know is often not true.
 Our Electoral College allows us to have presidents who have lost the popular vote – who most people voted against.
-Two of them, George W. Bush and Donald Trump, have appointed four of the current justices that help make up the conservative majority that will rule for the foreseeable future.
+Two of them, George W. Bush and Donald Trump, have appointed five of the current justices that make up the right-wing majority that will rule for the foreseeable future.
 And as shown elsewhere on this site, the U.S. Senate is the most unrepresentative legislative body among advanced democracies.
 Because of the two-senator-per-state rule, and the Republican dominance in small states, conservatives have many more senators that they deserve.
 The Senate Republicans who, in 2017, blocked President Obama’s nominee to the Court, Merrick Garland, represented 20 million fewer people than the 46 Senate Democrats that supported him.
 When President Trump’s nominee, Neil Gorsuch, was approved by the Senate in 2017, the 45 Democratic Senators who opposed him actually represented 25 million more Americans than the 55 Republican Senators who confirmed him.
-In this way, minority rule in the presidency and the Senate inevitably leads to minority rule in Supreme Court appointments.
+The same thing happened with Trump’s appointment of Amy Coney Barrett — who was approved by Republican Senators who represented 14 million fewer Americans than the Senate Democrats who opposed her.
+In this way, minority rule in the presidency and the Senate has led to minority rule in the Supreme Court.
 Just another example of how unrepresentative and undemocratic the Court is.

 Even More Problems